momohuri/thetaboard/README.md

 # Thetaboard
-Your are trying to setup your own guardian node for Theta ?
-You want an easy to use web interface to manage it ?
+You are trying to set up your own guardian node for Theta ?
+You want an easy-to-use web interface to manage it ?
 You came to the right place !
-Thetaboard was made to easily setup a theta guardian node on your laptop or production ready deploy it up on a server on the cloud of your choice. <br>
+Thetaboard was made to easily set up a theta guardian node on your laptop or on a server on the cloud of your choice. <br>
-You want to run multiple instance of a guardian node on the same machine to share the cost with your theta holders friends?
-This project can do that as well ! <br>
+You want a 360° view of you wallet, transactions, holdings, staking ?<br> This project is made for you! <br>
 <br>

 ### Features